snie2012/kaleido-hackathon/README.md

+# Updates & Important Info

+Please ensure that you have completed the [Google SignUp form](bit.ly/NCSU-KH); we need everyone's email in order to send out updates and last minute changes.
+It takes no more than 30 seconds - we promise.

+Due to the chaotic nature of Hurricane Florence, we decided to extend the hackathon by one full week.
+The current plan is for attendees to meet the Kaleido team and present their projects at the Kaleido offices on September, 25 @ 6:30 pm.
+We will have some food and drinks and you'll be able to pick up your participation cool swag and network with the team.

+Kaleido Offices:  16 West Martin St, Raleigh NC, 27601 - 12th Floor.

+For the presentations... we ask that you first outline your use case and explain why blockchain is adding value, then walk us through your smart contract and backend code, and wrap up with a short demo.
+Try to keep the presentations to no more than five minutes.
+We have roughly a dozen teams at the moment so we want to distribute the time equitably.
+Once everyone has presented, a panel of judges from Kaleido will huddle and determine the top three projects.

+Again, don't be afraid to raise an issue in this repo if you need help around Ethereum APIs, solidity or the Kaleido Platform.
+We're here to help...

 # 2018 Kaleido-NCSU Hackathon

 Welcome hackathoners!
 We're thrilled that you've decided to participate in this joint venture between Kaleido and NC State.
-Here is your challenge:
+You can elect to compete individually, or as a team.  **Please limit teams to NO MORE than three participants.**  Here is your challenge:

 * Come up with a valid industry use case where blockchain technology can add value by delivering additional measures of one or more of the following: security, transparency, efficiency, auditability, identity, immutability and data privacy.
 The default Kaleido environments are restricted to three user nodes, so bear this limitation in mind as you brainstorm use cases.
 * Compose a smart contract or series of smart contracts in Solidity or any other EVM compatible language.
 We recommend Solidity as it is the most heavily documented.